Algorithms for bounding contribution for histogram estimation under user-level privacy: Abstract

 \section{Abstract}

 We study the problem of histogram estimation under user-level differential privacy, where the goal is to preserve the privacy of \textit{all} entries of any single user.
-While there is abundant literature on this classical problem under the item-level privacy setup where each user contributes only one data point, little has been known for the user-level counterpart.
-We consider the heterogeneous scenario where both the quantity and distribution of data can be different for each user.
-We propose an algorithm based on a clipping strategy that almost achieves a two-approximation with respect to the best clipping threshold in hindsight.
-This result holds without \textit{any} distribution assumptions on the data.
-We also prove that the clipping bias can be significantly reduced when the counts are from non-i.i.d.
-Poisson distributions and show empirically that our debiasing method provides improvements even without such constraints.
+We consider the heterogeneous scenario where the quantity of data can be different for each user.
+In this scenario, the amount of noise injected into the histogram to obtain differential privacy is proportional to the maximum user contribution, which can be amplified by few outliers.
+One approach to circumvent this would be to bound (or limit) the contribution of each user to the histogram.
+However, if users are limited to small contributions, a significant amount of data will be discarded.
+In this work, we propose algorithms to choose the best user contribution bound for histogram estimation under both bounded and unbounded domain settings.
+When the size of the domain is bounded, we propose a user contribution bounding strategy that almost achieves a two-approximation with respect to the best contribution bound in hindsight.
+For unbounded domain histogram estimation, we propose an algorithm that is logarithmic-approximation with respect to the best contribution bound in hindsight.
+This result holds without any distribution assumptions on the data.
 Experiments on both real and synthetic datasets verify our theoretical findings and demonstrate the effectiveness of our algorithms.
+We also show that clipping bias introduced by bounding user contribution may be reduced under mild distribution assumptions, which can be of independent interest.